growthbook/growthbook-js/README.md

 });
 ```

-You can set new options at any point by calling the `client.configure` method:
+You can set new options at any point by calling the `client.configure` method.
+These are shallowly merged with existing options.

 ```js
 client.configure({